jourquin/Nodus/doc/services/services-workflow.md

 7. Press Save in the details view to apply the edited service to the pending service list and return to the service list.
 8. Press Save in the main services editor to commit the pending service list to the SQL database.

-To create the service line from a computed shortest path:
+To create or replace the service line from a computed shortest path:

-1. Keep Shortest path checked when adding a new service.
+1. Keep Shortest path checked when adding a new service, or check it explicitly while editing an existing service.
 2. Choose the mode and means to use for the computation.
 3. Select the origin node on the map.
 After this selection, Shortest path is disabled until the workflow ends.
 4. Select zero or more intermediate route nodes in the order they must be visited.